lyteword/chspurgeon-tod/volume-4/psalm-94.md

 I. The sweet potion of the wicked—present triumph.

-2\.The gall which embitters it—it is but temporary, and is prayed against. *C. A. Davis.*
+2\.
+The gall which embitters it—it is but temporary, and is prayed against. *C. A. Davis.*

 **Verses 5-10.**

-1\.High handed oppression by the wicked (Ps 94:5-6).
+1\.
+High handed oppression by the wicked (Ps 94:5-6).

-2\.Hard hearted indifference to Divine supervision (Ps 94:7).
+2\.
+Hard hearted indifference to Divine supervision (Ps 94:7).

-3\.Clear headed demonstration of the Divine cognisance and vengeance (Ps 94:8-10). *C.A.D.*
+3\.
+Clear headed demonstration of the Divine cognisance and vengeance (Ps 94:8-10). *C. A. D.*

 **Verses 6-9.**

-1\.Conspicuous sin.
+1\.
+Conspicuous sin.

-2\.Absurd supposition.
+2\.
+Absurd supposition.

-3\.Overwhelming argument.
+3\.
+Overwhelming argument.

 **Verse 8.** The duration of the reign of evil.

-1\.Till it has filled up its measure of guilt.
+1\.
+Till it has filled up its measure of guilt.

-2\.Till it has proved its own folly.
+2\.
+Till it has proved its own folly.

-3\.Till it has developed the graces and prayers of saints.
+3\.
+Till it has developed the graces and prayers of saints.

-4\.Till it has emptied man of all human trust and driven us to look to the Lord alone, his Spirit, and his advent.
+4\.
+Till it has emptied man of all human trust and driven us to look to the Lord alone, his Spirit, and his advent.

 **Verse 8.** Practical Atheists.

-1\.Truly described.
+1\.
+Truly described.

-2\.Wisely counselled. *C.A.D.*
+2\.
+Wisely counselled. *C. A. D.*

 **Verses 8-11.**

-1\.The Exhortation (Ps 94:8).
+1\.
+The Exhortation (Ps 94:8).

-2\.The Expostulation (Ps 94:9-10).
+2\.
+The Expostulation (Ps 94:9-10).

-3\.The Affirmation (Ps 94:11). *G. R.*
+3\.
+The Affirmation (Ps 94:11). *G. R.*

-**Verses 9-10.** True Rationalism; or, Reason's Revelation of God. *U.A.D.*
+**Verses 9-10.** True Rationalism; or, Reason's Revelation of God. *U. A. D.*

 **Verse 11.**

-1\.With respect to the present world, consider what multitudes of thoughts are employed in vain.
+1\.
+With respect to the present world, consider what multitudes of thoughts are employed in vain.

 (a) In seeking satisfaction where it is not to be found.